Finishing Your Door

 The wait is over!
 It's finally time to make your new screen door look exactly how you want.
 With our help, you can count on your custom screen door looking new for years to come.

-Before finishing your door, we recommend you install, then immediately remove it before finishing.
+Before finishing your door, we recommend you install and fit (trimming as necessary), then immediately remove it before finishing.
 This way you won't need to do "touch-ups" later on if you needed to make adjustments for the door opening.
 Remember to finish your door within 15 days of receipt to prevent warpage/splitting.
 Any way you finish your door, remove any decorative panels to ensure even coverage, reinstalling them afterward.
 Without all areas of the decorative panels being covered, you may run a higher risk of the panel warping.

 Painting